 Oh apps, you lovely little 0s and 1s you.
 What did we do before we had you?

-Here in Part 1, we’re starting with the apps we use to find places to camp, so this list is limited to those.
+Here in Part 1, we’ll be starting with the apps we use to find places to camp, so this list is limited to those.
 If you’re looking for apps useful to RV life, you can find my suggestions for those types of apps in Part 2 of this series HERE (click!).

-Before we get started I should tell you James and I both have iPhones; so, we’re not sure how the Android versions are of each of these.
+AND!
+I should tell you James and I both have iPhones; so, we’re not sure how the Android versions are of each of these.
 If you know, hope you’ll scroll down and comment!
 And with that, here’s the list!